Slavery in Haiti: Spanish Hispaniola (1492–1625)

-The rapid rate at which the native slaves died necessitated the import of Africans, for whom contact with Europeans was not new and who therefore had already developed some immunity to European diseases.
-Columbus's son Diego Columbus started the African slave trade to the island in 1505.
+The rapid rate at which the natives died left a labor void which was filled with the import of Africans.
+African labor was viewed as ideal since Africans and Europeans had been in contact with each other for centuries and had immunity to the same diseases.

 Some newly arrived slaves from Africa and neighboring islands were able to escape and join maroon communities in the mountains.
 In 1519, Africans and Native Americans joined forces to start a slave rebellion that turned into a years-long uprising, which was eventually crushed by the Spanish in the 1530s.